 Food safety inspections

 Our food safety officers have powers to enter and inspect commercial premises at all reasonable hours.
 We do not have to make an appointment and will usually visit without notice during normal opening hours in the daytime and evenings.
+If the food business is run from a home address then we will contact you in advance to book a convenient time to carry out the inspection.

 The frequency of inspection will depend on the risk to the public presented by the business, this can vary from 6 months to 36 months.
 The frequency is based on the following criteria: